 The main map of Pennsylvania features images of postcards of the Turnpike at the top of the map.
 A mention of the 70 years of the Turnpike is in the corner, the milestone celebrated the year before.
 One change I like is that the background of the border states are not pink or purple as they were on the 2004 map.

 The back side of the map still includes information on E-ZPass and commercial trucking regulations.
 There is toll information but just like the first run of tickets this year, there is no fare schedule.
 There are strip maps for the system.
 However, the insets of cities which the Turnpike passes through are no longer.
 The following are changes since the 2004 edition:

 Allegheny County/Washington County PA Turnpike 576 completed between Interstate 376 and US 22

 At last, the time finally came to let that “new road smell” loose and allow vehicles other than construction company ones to drive across the state line.
-Two ribbon-cutting ceremonies would be held: one south of the Mason-Dixon Line and one north.
+There were two ribbon-cutting ceremonies held: one south of the Mason-Dixon Line and one north.

 After the cutting of the ribbon, it was time to jump into the provided shuttle buses or your personal vehicle and head back north into Pennsylvania.
 Our ribbon-cutting event was not as long nor as well attended by officials as West Virginia’s.